-Uplink synchronization control procedure for E-PUCH remains the same as that used for DPCH, cf. 5.2.4 DPCH and PUSCH, using SS commands carried on E-AGCH with regard to scheduled transmissions or on E-HICH with regard to non-scheduled transmissions.
+Uplink synchronization control procedure for E-PUCH remains the same as that used for DPCH, cf. 5.2.4 DPCH and PUSCH, using SS commands carried on E-AGCH or on E-HICH.
+When receipt of SS commands on E-AGCH and on E-HICH is in the same sub-frame, UE shall treat one single SS command if they are identical and discard them if they are different.

 If configured with DPCH, the timing of E-PUCH can be directly set to the timing of the DPCH.
 If configured with non-scheduled transmission, the timing of scheduled E-PUCH can be set to the timing of the non-scheduled E-PUCH.
+If neither DPCH nor non-scheduled transmission is configured, the timing of E-PUCH can be set to the timing of other uplink channels except UpPCH.